allsey87/smartblock-os-project/sections/Project-Part-VI:-Simultaneous-Communication.md

 ## Instructions
 1. The port controller is used to select one of the connected faces.
 Once a connected face is selected, the `CTWController` can be used via the `CLEDController` and the `CNFCController` to configure and control the LEDs and the NFC transciever on that face.
 The first step will be to modify the `CPortController` such that it can be _locked_ by a task running in the OS.

 2. To test if the port controller is working correctly, create a simple task that configures the colors of each LED on each face of the block.
 Depending on how the system for locking resources such as the `CTWController` works, you may need to make `CPortController` and `CLEDController` lockable as well, and have them in turn lock the `CTWController`.
 You may find the following code useful for configuring the LEDs.
+You should set the mode of the LEDs before setting the color.
+The mode should be set to `CLEDController::EMode::PWM`.

 ```c++
 #define RGB_RED_OFFSET    0